-From car-sharing services and alternative financing options to dealership enablement software, startups in the auto commerce space are changing the way cars are sold, leased, and financed.
+From bringing the car-buying experience online to providing subscription-based ownership, startups in the auto commerce space are changing the way cars are sold, leased, and financed.

-Using CB Insights data, we surfaced 70 auto commerce companies that are simplifying the processes around buying, selling, and trading cars and fleets.
+Using CB Insights data and the Auto Commerce Collection, we surfaced over 50 startups working to simplify the processes around buying, selling, and trading cars and fleets.

-In addition to the purchase and financing of cars and fleets online, we define auto commerce to include car-sharing, on-demand, and short-term rental business models that provide an alternative to consumers purchasing cars.
+In addition to the purchase and financing of cars and fleets online, we include vehicle-sharing platforms that provide an alternative to one-off ride-hailing trips.
 We exclude ride-hailing startups, transportation network companies, and auto insurance companies.

 This market map includes private, active companies only and is not meant to be exhaustive of companies in the space.
 Categories are not mutually exclusive.